Admissions for undergraduate international students

 - If you want to have your transcripts and credentials evaluated, we accept evaluations from WES and other accredited members of NACES and AICE.
 You can find a list of accredited members on their websites.

-- Official documents, including transcripts, test results, and diplomas/certificates, must be submitted for standard admission, award of scholarships, and the issue of an I-20.
+- Official documents, including transcripts, test results, and diplomas/certificates, must be submitted for full admission, award of scholarships and the issuance of an I-20.

 - An official final transcript must be submitted before you can register for your second semester coursework.

 - Unofficial copies of those aforementioned documents are accepted ONLY For admission purpose.
 Students will receive conditional admission with unofficial documents if they meet the admission requirements.
 We highly recommend that you should submit official documents to avoid delay in your admission and immigration process

 An official transcript can be one of the following:

 - A hard copy transcript mailed by your secondary school or college/university in a sealed envelope.
 Please find the mailing address in section 4.

 - Transcripts uploaded by your counselor as part of your Common Application.